 Collaboration with External Parties

-Participation in the World Business Council for Sustainable Development
+Involvement with the World Business Council for Sustainable Development (WBCSD)

 The World Economic Forum (WEF) is a not-for-profit foundation established by economist Klaus Schwab that engages in programs to improve the state of the world through cooperation between the public and private sectors in a spirit of global citizenship.
 It offers a venue for close collaboration among leaders from a diverse range of major international institutions as well as from the business world, government, academia and society, with the aim of shaping global, regional and industry-based agendas.